impress-org/support-manual/documentation/management.md

 ## Managing Docs Feedback and Turning it into Tasks

-We use [Canny](https://canny.io) for receiving and processing feedback for our online docs.
+We use the [GiveWP feedback site](https://feedback.givewp.com) for receiving and processing feedback for our online docs.
 The role of the Docs Project Manager is to process all incoming feedback and take action on it.
 That is done via three main steps:

-1. Processing new posts
+1. Processing new feedback
-2. Adding additional insight/context to existing posts
+2. Adding additional insight/context to existing feedback via internal and external comments
-3. Converting posts into actionable and detailed Asana tasks
+3. Converting feedback into actionable and detailed Asana tasks

 ### Processing New Posts